 Due to the time of year and its location, the route isn’t overly technical which means we can run it safely and runners don’t need to worry about being able to navigate or going for long stretches without seeing any other runners or marshals.

 On the Saturday night after the race there will be a ceilidh and prize giving held in the Killin village hall.

-The next Glen Ogle 33 takes place on the 4th November 2017.
+The next Glen Ogle 33 takes place on Saturday the 3rd of November 2018.